-It is Profile Pharma policy that all employees and contractors, including our partners are required to immediately report any issues relating to the safety or quality of our products.
+It is Zambon UK policy that all employees and contractors, including our partners are required to immediately report any issues relating to the safety or quality of our products.
 This may also include the following:

 - Adverse events (side effects) including those related to quality defects.